MyNameIsTrez/sokoban-solver-in-c/README.md

 `./tests.sh`

-## Playing solutions back
+## Visualizing solutions

-[Henry Kautz](https://henrykautz.com/sokoban/Sokoban.html) has a great website for this.
+[Henry Kautz](https://henrykautz.com/sokoban/Sokoban.html) has a great website for visualizing Sokoban maps and solutions.
+The [help](https://henrykautz.com/sokoban/help.html) button at the bottom of that page explains the file format his website expects.

 ## Future plans